Oregon Community Foundation

 Emphasis on Historically Under-Resourced Communities

-- Small rural organizations (population 35,000 or fewer, not adjacent to metro areas; operating budget under $250,000)
+- Small rural organisations (population 35,000 or fewer, not adjacent to metro areas; operating budget under $250,000)

-- Culturally responsive organizations
+- Culturally responsive organisations

 Focus Areas